squares-ui/squares-ui/README.md

 Lage payout is stored in the URL which only scales to a point

+# Limitations

+Only tested in Chrome today, FF testing coming.

+Currently there are few graph types, this will expand over time

+Current queries to Elastic handle Match, and Does not Exist.
+It doesn't handle "not 1.2.3.4", or Terms vs Term, or ">5"

+Currently uses localStorage (not indexdb) meaning storage might run out, check config/delete raw for extra space

+Some graphs can only hold so many keys (i.e. a Sankey chart might be limted to 80 nodes) therefore culling exists.
+The UI does not currently inform you when this happens.

-# Bugs / Issues
+# Known Bugs

-No support yet for FF/IE, modern Chrome working
+Imperfect usage of devicePixelRatio affects retina screens and system wide font size changes Occassional page hangs, most recover but sometimes a tab needs to be closed then reopened (ctrl+shift+t), this is being investigated.

+Some times a page refresh is needed, sometimes recreating a square is needed

 Due to a bug in Chromium, a div cannot support style elements overflow and height at the same time inside a foreighObject https://bugs.chromium.org/p/chromium/issues/detail?id=568614

-Imperfect usage of devicePixelRatio affects retina screens and system wide font size changes

-Occassional page hangs, most recover but sometimes a tab needs to be closed then reopened (ctrl+shift+t)